 To interact with this path, combine it with the base API URL.

-The best way to begin experimenting with the REST API is to use the API Explorer, which will automatically generate tokens and allow you to easily examine the API.
+The best way to begin experimenting with the REST API is to use the API Explorer, which automatically generates Google Identity OAuth 2.0 tokens and allows you to examine the API.

 Perform actions on indexes such as creating new indexes, disabling an existing index, or listing all current indexes.
 Useful for automating data structure migrations or synchronizing indexes between projects.